Labreezy/rev-script-mod-py/README.md

 # RevelatorModKit
 This is a script mod system for Guilty Gear Xrd -REVELATOR-.
-Supports normal but not etc files so far.
+Supports both normal and ETC files.

 ## Mod Manager Installation Instructions
 1. Download the latest python 2.7 [here](https://www.python.org/downloads/release/python-2713/).
 Make sure you add python to your PATH.